 When writing an introductory paragraph, students need to include three distinct parts.
 The first part is the hook, which is the creative way that writers get the attention of the reader.
 The last part of the introductory paragraph is the thesis statement, which is like the topic sentence for the entire essay.
 In the middle of the introductory paragraphs, writers need to bridge the hook and the thesis with sufficient background information or other elements that help the reader learn what is coming in the rest of the essay.

 While the thesis and the bridge are formulaic, the hook can have significant amounts of creativity.
 It is the one place that the writer has to grab the reader and get that reader to want to read the rest of the essay.
 Without creativity, the reader might not want to continue reading.
-In order to get the hook working, it is a good idea to know the different types of hooks.
+In order to get the hook working, it is a good idea to know the different types of hooks, like those you can find when you look for how to write essay online.
 Here are a few to work with:

 Strategies For Writing An Essay